John Derbyshire: Views

-Vs National Review
+Conflicts with National Review

 Derbyshire differed from other writers at National Review magazine on many subjects.
 For example, Derbyshire supported Michael Schiavo's position in the Terri Schiavo case.
 Derbyshire's views on the Schiavo case attracted criticism from colleagues such as Ramesh Ponnuru.
 The Derbyshire–Ponnuru dispute arose again over Ponnuru's 2006 book The Party of Death.
 Derbyshire reviewed the book harshly in the New English Review, and Ponnuru replied on National Review Online.

-Though Derbyshire broadly agreed with other writers at National Review Online on immigration, he encountered strong opposition from former NRO blogger John Podhoretz, who described Derbyshire's comments on restricting immigration to maintain "ethnic balance" in severe terms: "But maintaining 'ethnic balance' is not fine.
+Though Derbyshire broadly agreed with other writers at National Review Online on immigration, he encountered strong opposition from former National Review Online blogger John Podhoretz, who described Derbyshire's comments on restricting immigration to maintain "ethnic balance" in severe terms: "But maintaining 'ethnic balance' is not fine.
 It is chillingly, horrifyingly not fine."
-In response, fellow Corner contributor Jonah Goldberg, who described himself as philosophically "in the middle" of the two, noted:

-I should say that I think JPod is getting too hung up on the phrase "ethnic balance" as a codeword for all sorts of unlovely things.
-It seems to me that if you're going to sit down and have any immigration policy at all, it's unavoidable that you're going to address the issue of ethnic balance in one way or another, no matter what you call it.
-Ultimately, you have to choose where people come from if you have an immigration policy, even if you emphasize other factors like skills or family unification.
-So you can either look at it directly or you can skirt around it.
-But you can't avoid it.

 Personal life

-In 1986 Derbyshire married Lynette Rose, or Rosie, née Qi (齐 红 玫; Qi Hongmei), who was raised in China and later became a naturalised U.S. citizen.
-They have two children, a daughter and a son.
-He lives on Long Island, New York.
-Derbyshire was, for a brief time, an illegal immigrant.
-He often recounted observations from his personal life in his former monthly column, "The Straggler," in National Review.
-Derbyshire said of his family, "our two children are, as they are already tired of being told, half English coal miner, half Chinese peasant, 100 percent American."
+Derbyshire has been married to Lynette Rose Derbyshire, a Chinese immigrant, since 1986.
+The couple were married in the city of Jilin, in Jilin Province, northeast China, and have a daughter and a son.
+He has lived in Long Island, New York since 1992.
 In early 2012, he underwent treatment for chronic lymphocytic leukaemia.